 Rotary Friction

-Rotary friction welding joins axisymmetric parts by spinning one against another under pressure, creating high-strength, repeatable solid-state welds with minimal heat-affected zone.
+Rotary friction welding joins axisymmetric parts by spinning one component against another under force, creating a solid-state bond with minimal heat-affected zone.

 Overview